New Hampshire Car Shipping: 2026 Costs & Routes

 Discover interesting insights about the state you're shipping to or from

-New Hampshire is a fascinating New England state with a rich history and unique character.
-Whether you're shipping your car to or from New Hampshire, here are some interesting facts about this special region:
+New Hampshire is a fascinating state in New England with unique characteristics that make it special for residents and visitors alike.
+Whether you're shipping a car to or from New Hampshire, here are some interesting facts about this distinctive region.

 • The Granite State: New Hampshire earned its nickname from the abundant granite quarries throughout the state.
-This durable stone has been a major part of New Hampshire's economy for centuries.
+Granite from New Hampshire has been used in famous buildings and monuments across the country, making it an important part of the state's economy and identity.

-• No Sales Tax: New Hampshire is one of only five states without a sales tax, making it attractive for residents and visitors alike.
+• No Sales Tax: New Hampshire is one of only five states without a general sales tax, which makes it attractive for shoppers and residents looking to stretch their budgets further.

-• White Mountain Beauty: The White Mountains dominate New Hampshire's landscape, offering stunning natural scenery and outdoor recreation.
-Mount Washington, the highest peak in the Northeast, attracts visitors year-round.
+• The White Mountains: Home to the stunning White Mountains, New Hampshire offers breathtaking scenery and outdoor recreation.
+Mount Washington, the highest peak in New England, attracts thousands of visitors each year.

 Car Shipping 101